FloyAI/SW-Engineer-Tech-Challenge/README.md

 If we update this document during the challenge, we will inform you about this separately.

-We with you a lot of fun and success with the challenge 🚀
+We wish you a lot of fun and success with the challenge 🚀